 Real estate is my favorite asset class to build long-term wealth for most Americans.
 It’s easy to understand, less volatile, provides shelter, and produces income.

 Although we are living in difficult times now, we should also look to take advantage of any weaknesses in the housing market.
-Over the long run, real estate tends to do well over time, regardless of whether these housing market predictions for 2021 come true.
+Over the long run, real estate tends to do well over time.

 As always, please run the numbers and only buy what you can afford.
 Leverage is great on the way up, but dangerous on the way down.
 Not having to leverage up is one of the reasons why I like investing in real estate crowdfunding.
 However, as always, there are no guarantees with any investment.